 Board of Directors

-Dr. Imad Alainachi is the Technical and Strategic Advisor and a Senior Geotechnical Specialist with Paterson Group, and a Part-Time Professor at the University of Ottawa.
-Prior to this he worked as geologist and geotechnical specialist at different levels with several consulting firms in Canada and the Middle East.
-He completed a BSc (Geology) and MSc (Engineering Geology) at the University of Basra, Iraq and a PhD in Geotechnical Engineering at the University of Ottawa, Canada.
-He has over 20 years of experience in geotechnical engineering, engineering geology, site and laboratory testing and supervision.
-Projects have included transmission lines, light train lines and stations, high- rise/low-rise residential/commercial buildings, and rehabilitation/revitalization of heritage buildings.
-Area of expertise include geotechnical investigation, material inspection and testing, soil and rock mechanics, design of shallow and deep foundation, cut-off and retaining walls, slope stability and slope stabilization analysis, numerical and physical modelling, geological and geotechnical hazards, ground improvement, mine waste management, blasting geotechnical engineering, and geotechnical earthquake engineering.
+Dr. Imad Alainachi is a Technical Director with Englobe Corp., and a Part-Time Professor at the University of Ottawa.
+Prior to this, he worked as a geologist and geotechnical specialist at different levels with several consulting firms in Canada and the Middle East.
+He completed a BSc (Geology) and MSc (Engineering Geology) at the University of Basra, Iraq, and a PhD in Geotechnical Engineering at the University of Ottawa, Canada.
+He has over 23 years of experience in geotechnical engineering, engineering geology, site and laboratory testing, and supervision.
+Projects have included transmission lines, light train lines and stations, high-rise/low-rise residential/commercial buildings, and rehabilitation/revitalization of heritage buildings.
+Areas of expertise include geotechnical investigation, material inspection and testing, soil and rock mechanics, design of shallow and deep foundations, cut-off and retaining walls, slope stability and slope stabilization analysis, numerical and physical modeling, geological and geotechnical hazards, ground improvement, mine waste management, blasting geotechnical engineering, and geotechnical earthquake engineering.

-Dr. Alainachi is a member of the Canadian Geotechnical Society (CGS), serving as CGS representative in the Canadian Federation of Earth Sciences (CFES) (2020-2023), member of the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE), a corresponding member of the Board of the Young Members Presidential Group (YMPG).
-He served as the student representative (2017-2020), an executive member (2020-2021) and the current Vice-Chair of the Ottawa Geotechnical Group (OGG).
-He also served as a reviewer for several international peer-reviews journals, a member of the Review Committee of the university of Ottawa Civil Engineering Program, and a member of the accreditation committee of the University of Ottawa.
-The Ph.D.
-Thesis of Dr. Alainachi was nominated for the prize of the best Ph.D.
-Thesis at the university of Ottawa, 2020.
+Dr. Alainachi is a member of the Canadian Geotechnical Society (CGS), serving as CGS representative in the Canadian Federation of Earth Sciences (CFES) (2020-2023), a member of the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE), a corresponding member of the Board of the Young Members Presidential Group (YMPG).
+He served as the student representative (2017-2020), an executive member (2020-2021), Vice-Chair (2021-2023), and the current Chair of the Ottawa Geotechnical Group (OGG).
+He also served as a reviewer for several international peer-reviewed journals, a member of the Review Committee of the University of Ottawa Civil Engineering Program, and a member of the accreditation committee of the University of Ottawa.
+The Ph.D. thesis of Dr. Alainachi was nominated for the prize of the best Ph.D.
+Thesis at the University of Ottawa, 2020.

 Secretary: Lilian Navarro, Ph.D.